-Mercy Mondays: Updates from the Center of Community Service and Engagement
+Mercy Mondays: Updates from the Center of Community Engagement and Service

-The Center of Community Service and Engagement has some updates and a few service opportunities left for the semester, so read below for some updates and information surrounding the center.
+The Center of Community Engagement and Service has some updates and a few service opportunities left for the semester, so read below for some updates and information surrounding the center.

 Water bottle filling station at The Boys & Girls Club of Newport